10 Master Hotel Booking Tips: 10 Tips and Secrets to Save Money

 Driving Grossglockner High Alpine Road in Austria, photo by Next Level of Travel

 You can request early check-in and late check-out at most hotels, but it is never guaranteed unless you pay a fee.
-That fee can make you reconsider since you might be able to just wait at a restaurant having a wonderful lunch for the same price.
+That fee can make you reconsider since you might be able to just wait at a restaurant and have a wonderful lunch for the same price.

-Top tip: When your time of arrival is after 8 pm, make sure to check the latest possible check-in time on booking.com before you book your room.
-I've had issues with this before and got myself into some mad dashes from the airport to make the latest check-in time.
-Since then I've learned to check these things beforehand because it's not fun having to wonder if they're even going to let you in.
+Pro tip: When your time of arrival is after 8 pm, make sure to check the latest possible check-in time on booking.com before you book your room.
+I've had issues with this before and have myself to do some mad dashes from the airport to make the latest check-in time.
+Since then, I've learned to check these things beforehand because it's not fun having to wonder if they're even going to let you in.

-• If you browse hotels in booking.com: You will find check-in information when you click through to the hotel info and then scroll down to find "property policies".
+If you are browsing hotels on booking.com: You will find check-in information when you click through to the hotel info and then scroll down to find "property policies".

 Searching a hotel on booking.com